 With the Covid 19 pandemic, indoor air quality has become an even more preoccupying public safety issue.
-When a domestic air purifier has a main action on pollens, a professional device aims at treating all pollutants and chimical, physical and organic pollutant targets, including viruses, thanks to a combination of prefilter, activated carbon, HEPA H13 filter, UV-C lamps and photocatalytic filter, such as EOLIS Air Manager from NatéoSanté, which efficacy at 99.6% against coronaviruses has been tested and proved in an independent laboratory.
+When a domestic air purifier has a main action on pollens, a professional device aims at treating all pollutants and chimical, physical and organic pollutant targets, including viruses, thanks to a combination of prefilter, activated carbon, HEPA H13 filter, UV-C lamps and oxydation filter, such as EOLIS Air Manager from NatéoSanté, which efficacy at 99.6% against coronaviruses has been tested and proved in an independent laboratory.

 Why use an air purifier?

 An air purifier not only removes pollen grains and unpleasant odours but also the whole range of pollutants and/or particles present in indoor air.
 Air that has been absorbed and processed by the purifier is then released as purified air into the room or premises where it is located.